 It’s not that you’re manifesting abusive experiences for yourself, it’s that you’re responding to your subconscious childhood programming–until you become aware of the patterns.

-When we heal the patterns, we become the magnet instead of the metal.
+When we heal the patterns, we fundamentally change what we are attracted to.
 We can begin to discard old beliefs, recognize our patterns, heal our trauma, shift our perspectives and attitudes, and take actions that have healthier consequences–both for ourselves and everyone that we are connected to here on earth.
 We become a conscious co-creator of our collective reality.
 We liberate ourselves, and each other.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.